CKMurison/chitter-challenge/Two_table_design.md

 1. Extract nouns from the user stories or specification

-# EXAMPLE USER STORY:
+# USER STORY:
 # (analyse only the relevant part - here the final line).

+STRAIGHT UP

+As a Maker
+So that I can let people know what I am doing
+I want to post a message (peep) to chitter

-As a social network user,
+As a maker
-So I can have my information registered,
+So that I can see what others are saying
-I'd like to have a user account with my email address.
+I want to see all peeps in reverse chronological order

+As a Maker
+So that I can better appreciate the context of a peep I want to see the time at which it was made

-As a social network user,
+As a Maker
-So I can have my information registered,
+So that I can post messages on Chitter as me
-I'd like to have a user account with my username.
+I want to sign up for Chitter

+HARDER

-As a social network user,
+As a Maker
-So I can write on my timeline,
+So that only I can post messages on Chitter as me
-I'd like to create posts associated with my user account.
+I want to log in to Chitter

-As a social network user,
+As a Maker
-So I can write on my timeline,
+So that I can avoid others posting messages on Chitter as me I want to log out of Chitter

-I'd like each of my posts to have a title and a content.
+ADVANCED

-As a social network user,
+As a Maker
-So I can know who reads my posts,
-I'd like each of my posts to have a number of views.
+So that I can stay constantly tapped in to the shouty box of Chitter I want to receive an email if I am tagged in a Peep

 Nouns:

-student_name, cohort_name, starting_date, student_cohorts
 2. Infer the Table Name and Columns

 | table_name            | Properties          |
 | --------------------- | ------------------  |
-| users                 | email_address, user_name
+| peeps                 | time_posted, content,
-| posts                 | user_account, title, content, views
+| users                 | username, password, email

 Put the different nouns in this table.
 Replace the example with your own nouns.

 Record	Properties
-posts,	title, content
+peep,	  time_posted, content
-comments,  content, names
+user,   username, password, email
 Name of the first table (always plural): users

-Column users: email_address, user_name
+Column users: username, password, email

-Name of the second table (always plural): posts
+Name of the second table (always plural): peeps

-Column posts: user_account, title, content, views
+Column posts: time_posted, content

 3. Decide the column types.